March 1, 2022

 Classification of products on the basis of durability and tangibility

 The non-durable category consists of tangible goods that are low priced and purchased frequently such as shampoos, deodorants, etc. Compared with these ones, the durable goods are also tangible goods but are targeted for many uses.
 For this category, more personal selling is required as well as guarantee to be provided, resulting in higher margin.
-Relevant example can be the couches or chairs.

 Classification of products on the basis of durability and tangibility Read Post »